WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/07-pa2/index.md

 # DBX DriveRack PA2

+The PA2 is an audio processing until that can be inserted between a sound desk and the speakers to perform useful operations on the sound just before it gets played out the speakers, such as feedback suppression.

 ## Setup

 To start, you need to inform the wizards of your speaker setup.
 Click the wizard button, then "Run Setup Wizard" and